 Violence played a huge part in Belize’s past; carvings on the Mayan temples tell of human sacrifice, blood letting and wars between rival kings.
 These cultures finally died out with the arrival of the Europeans, and their magnificent temples were lost to the jungle for 500 years.
 We will visit the wonderful sites of Caracol and Lamanai, watching toucans, curassows and a multitude of other birds living in the shadow of the monuments to that great civilisation.
 In stark contrast to its brutal past, this English-speaking country is one of the safest, friendliest and most welcoming places you could wish to visit.
 Many visitors to Belize return time and again.

-From the airport it is just half an hour to Crooked Tree, one of Belize’s best birding sites.
-A wonderful spectacle awaits us; herons, egrets, storks, waders, kingfishers and other waterbirds provide the easiest birding of the trip, all lining up to be scoped or photographed.
+The next morning we will fly to Belize City, arriving just before lunch time.
+From the airport it is half an hour to Crooked Tree, one of Belize’s best birding sites.
+A wonderful spectacle awaits us; herons, egrets, storks, waders, kingfishers and other waterbirds provide the easiest birding of the trip, all lining up to be watched or photographed.
 We have three nights here, allowing us time to enjoy the wetland birds as well as exploring nearby scrub for Yucatan endemics.
 Many species are very colourful; Olive-throated Parakeet, American Redstart, Hooded Oriole, Vermilion Flycatcher, Ringed Kingfisher, Yucatan Jay and Indigo Bunting are just some of the wonderful species on show.
 A boat trip on the lagoon should yield Boat-billed Heron, Black-collared Hawk, Snail Kite, Limpkin, Grey-necked Wood Rail, Bare-throated Tiger Heron, American Pygmy Kingfisher and perhaps Sungrebe or Agami Heron.
 Crooked Tree is a Belize Audubon Society reserve, established to protect the areas most famous bird, the Jabiru, and we can expect to see several during our visit.

 On day 5 we will head inland, to the justifiably famous Mayan ruins of Lamanai.
 The lodge here is first class and the birding outstanding.
 Walking on trails to the ruins we will come across troops of Yucatan Black Howler Monkeys, their amazing calls adding to the exotic feel of the jungle.
 Keel-billed Toucans and Collared Aracaris gather in fruiting trees.
 Northern Barred Woodcreepers, Red-crowned Ant-tanagers, Mexican Antthrushes and Grey-hooded Tanagers follow army ant swarms.